BuffelSaft/decomp_resources/README.md

 # decomp_resources

 This repository contains data files needed to expand the Pokedex in pokeemerald.
-These files have been dumped directly from Ultra Sun using a modified pk3DS, and include data for every Pokemon and form in the game.
+Most of these files have been dumped directly from Ultra Sun using a modified pk3DS, and include data for every Pokemon and form in the game.